ddipp/rrl_planning/README.md

 ```

 ## SRTM data
+To work with terrain data, you need SRTM data.
+Typically SRTM archives include areas between 60 degrees north latitude and 56 degrees south latitude.
+But on the Internet there is data for the relief of the entire planet (apparently compiled from various sources).
+From this link (http://viewfinderpanoramas.org/Coverage%20map%20viewfinderpanoramas_org3.htm) I downloaded all the data, then using the "utils/recompress.py" script, the data was reformatted into the form:
+- folders with the name of the latitude in the format N00, N05, N34, S01, S45, etc.
+- inside latitude folders there are files for this latitude, each file is packed in zip.
+For example, folder N08 contains files N08E000.zip, N08E019.zip, N08E038.zip, N08E081.zip, N08E134.zip, N08W003.zip, etc.

-To work with SRTM3 files, you need to create a "data" folder in the root folder.
+Next, to work with SRTM3 files, you need to create a “data” folder in the root folder.
 In the "data" folder, create a "cache" and "srtm3" folder.
-In the "srtm3" folder, you need to prepare and put the SRTM3 data in the following format:
+In the folder "srtm3" you need to add the prepared SRTM3 data
-- folders with the name of the latitude in the format N00, N05, N34, S01, S45, etc.
-- inside latitude folders are files for that latitude, each file is zip packed.
-For example, the N08 folder contains the files N08E000.zip N08E019.zip N08E038.zip N08E081.zip N08E134.zip N08W003.zip, etc.

 ```python3
 from lib.srtm import srtm